TechnologyEnhancedLearning/TELBlazor/README.md

 			```
 #### About configuration (just to read)

-Visual studio caches the environmental variables so to avoid restarting it you may want to have multiple
+Visual studio caches the environment variables so to avoid restarting it you may want to have multiple
 environment variables, even if at times they are set to the same values.
 Then you can switch in configuration
 which environment value is used rather than the underlying value, but be careful not to leave nuget.config
 changed.

 Remember to delete your lock files when changing which package your using* ```%envvalue%``` syntax in
 nuget.config can be populated by environment values by visual studio but not via command line and cicd has to
 replace the values with ```sed```